Worried your child has ADHD: first steps

 If you’re worried that your child has attention deficit hyperactivity disorder (ADHD), it’s a good idea to seek professional advice.

-For example, you might have noticed that your child seems to have difficulty completing tasks at school.
-Or perhaps your child seems to have trouble paying attention.
+For example, you might have noticed that your child seems to have difficulty staying focused and completing tasks at school.
+Or perhaps your child seems to have trouble paying attention or controlling his impulses.

 The first step is to visit your child’s GP or paediatrician.
-If your child isn’t already seeing a paediatrician, her GP might refer her to one or to a child psychologist or psychiatrist for further assessment and diagnosis.
+If your child isn’t already seeing a paediatrician, her GP might refer her to one or to a child psychologist or psychiatrist for further assessment.

 If your child is diagnosed with ADHD, you, your child and your health professional can work together to develop an individualised management plan.